shivajichakravorty/django_test_and_practice/README.md

-Revising Django by making two apps - Shop and Blog for an Ecommerce website.
+**Revising Django by making two apps - Shop and Blog for an Ecommerce website.
-Updating on GitHub daily updates to the project for my reference.
+Updating on GitHub daily updates to the project for my reference. **

+Made the home page with different categories.
+Carousel for each category
+Implemented cart logic not the cart page yet. - May 11, 2026

 Pipelining is completed, will implement models next.